Veldrovive/MMM-Page-Selector/README.md

 # MMM-Page-Selector
+> [!WARNING]
+> ### ⚠️ Project Status: Maintenance Mode
+>
+> This module is currently in maintenance mode.
+This means:
+>
+> *   I will only respond to issues reporting **major, system-breaking bugs**.
+> *   I will monitor and review **pull requests** for minor bug fixes and new features as my time allows.
+> *   I will **not** be actively responding to new issues requesting features or reporting minor bugs.
+Please consider submitting a pull request instead.
+>
+> Thank you for your understanding and contributions!

 ![Demo](https://i.imgur.com/7E7dn4n.gif)<br/>
 Page Selector is meant to make it easy to configure the positions and visibility of any module on your [MagicMirror²](https://github.com/MichMich/MagicMirror) on the fly and to make those pages able to be changed from any other module.
 By default, MMM-Page-Selector works with MMM-page-indicator and MMM-Voice-Commands, but could easily be configured to interact with other modules if the need arose.

 ## Installation
 Navigate to the modules folder of your Magic Mirror installation.